SmithRBG/Employee-Tracker/README.md

 ## Usage

-As a user, I will be able to view, add, update, and delete employees.
+As a user, I will be able to view, add and update employees.

 ## Dependencies
 ```